TomCarr/ContinuousClocks/README.md

 ### [Example 3](https://github.com/TomCarr/ContinuousClocks/blob/main/ContinuousClocks3.Rev)
 This one estimates the correlation as part of the model, rather than calculating it based on root to tip values prior to the analysis.

+The latter two examples can be extended to run over multiple loci.
+Currently, we are working on ways to do this most efficiently - it potentially involves a large increase in the number of parameters.
+This is likely to involve moving away from RevBayes for very large datasets.